clipmagic/ProcessRecurringEvents/README.md

 ### Basic usage
 The module autoloads and looks for the templates you've nominated in the module configuration.
 When it finds a page that has the chosen template & fields and the checkbox field you created for 'Recurring' checkbox ticked, the magic happens.

+Once the recurrence pages are created, they're just pages.
+You can edit, unpublish, etc as you wish.
+The only thing to note is that should the originating page title be updated, the recurring event page titles will also be updated to match.

 ## Change log